AugustoPresto/cloudwalk_test/README.md

 1. Open Postman.
 2. Create a new POST request.
 3. Enter the request URL: http://localhost:3000/users.
-4. Go to the "Body" tab.
+4. Go to the "Params" tab.
-5. Select the "x-www-form-urlencoded" option.
-6. Add a key username with the value of the GitHub username you want to fetch.
+5. Add a key `username` with the value of the GitHub username you want to fetch.
-7. Click "Send".
+6. Click "Send".

 Example using Insomnia:

 1. Open Insomnia.
 2. Create a new POST request.
 3. Enter the request URL: http://localhost:3000/users.
-4. Go to the "Body" tab.
+4. Go to the "Query" tab.
-5. Select "Form URL Encoded".
-6. Add a key username with the value of the GitHub username you want to fetch.
+5. Add a key `username` with the value of the GitHub username you want to fetch.
-7. Click "Send".
+6. Click "Send".

-In both Postman and Insomnia, you should see a JSON response like this in the the Preview area if response code is 200:
+In all cases, you should see a JSON response like this if response code is 200:

   ```
   {